Last updated: July 1, 2026

 | 6 | Foal Play | Works better the younger and more mischievous the horse is |

-| 7 | Mane Event | A horse-specific pun that still sounds like a legitimate racing name |
+| 7 | Mane Event | Sounds like a legitimate racing name right up until it doesn’t |

 | 8 | Cereal Killer | For the horse that approaches its grain bucket like a competitive event |

-| 9 | Gallop Poll | One of the few names that’s funny in print AND funnier when announced |
+| 9 | Gallop Poll | Funny in print and funnier when announced — a rare combination |

-| 10 | Usain Colt | The sprint reference is perfect for a racehorse — Usain Bolt meets colt |
+| 10 | Usain Colt | Sprint reference perfect for a racehorse — Usain Bolt meets colt |

 | 11 | Mane Attraction | Suits any horse that knows it’s the best-looking one in the paddock |

-| 12 | Sir Neighs-a-Lot | Vocal horses deserve this name — and it sounds almost regal when announced |
+| 12 | Sir Neighs-a-Lot | Vocal horses deserve this — and it sounds almost regal when announced |

-| 13 | Colt Forty-Five | The western reference plus the young horse pun has real charm |
+| 13 | Colt Forty-Five | Western reference plus the young horse pun; passes the announcer test cleanly |

 | 14 | Hay There | Simple and impossible to dislike |

-| 15 | Bucktooth Betty | Best for a mare with a memorable smile — the alliteration helps |
+| 15 | Bucktooth Betty | Best for a mare with a memorable expression — the alliteration helps |

-| 16 | Taco Belle | The fast food chain meets Beauty and the Beast — genuinely funny combination |
+| 16 | Taco Belle | Fast food chain meets Beauty and the Beast — genuinely funny combination |

-| 18 | Furlong Shot | The racing-specific underdog name — works best for a speed horse nobody took seriously |
+| 17 | Furlong Shot | Racing-specific underdog name — works best for a speed horse nobody took seriously |

-| 19 | Galloping Goofball | Describes exactly one type of horse and that horse is always everyone’s favorite |
+| 18 | Galloping Goofball | Describes exactly one type of horse, and that horse is always everyone’s favorite |

-| 20 | Neigh Sayer | The vocal horse pun that sounds credible enough to register officially |
+| 19 | Neigh Sayer | Vocal horse pun that sounds credible enough to register officially |

-Miles’s Take — naming my own horses: My Gemologist stallion got his name from his father’s side — naming patterns run in pedigrees just like physical traits.
+Horseman’s Perspective: My Gemologist stallion got his name from his father’s side — naming patterns run in pedigrees just like physical traits.
 I’ve submitted four names to The Jockey Club before one cleared.
 Short, distinctive, two-word names clear fastest.
 If you’re naming a racehorse for the first time: write down your five favorites and say them out loud as if you’re calling the stretch run.
 The one that sounds best at speed is usually the right one.

-Pun-Based Funny Horse Names
+Pun-Based Names

 Puns are the backbone of funny horse names because they sound serious until the joke clicks.
+The best ones have a layer that only activates when announced at speed — which is why racetrack culture produced so many of them.

 | Name | The Pun | Best Suited For |